sonjoonho/Imperial-College-Computing-Notes/CO395 Introduction to Machine Learning/05 - Neural Networks II.md

 For example, penalising how large the model weights can be effectively reduces the model capacity and makes it smoother.

-**L2 regularisation** - add the *squared weights* to the loss function.
+**L2 regularisation** - add the sum of all the *squared weights* to the loss function.
 Pushes the weights towards 0, larger weights get penalised more.
-Encourages sharing between features as small weights are not penalised much,
+Encourages sharing between features as small weights are not penalised much.
+The sum in the regularisation term denotes the sum over all the weights in the network (loose notation).
+Note that there is no sum in the update rule since you are differentiating w.r.t a single weight $w$.
 $$
 \begin{align*}
 J(\theta) &= Loss(y, \hat{y}) + \lambda \sum_w w^2 \\